Walnut Creek Optometry Group

 Many children can wear contact lenses successfully, typically from around age 10 or 11, depending on maturity and motivation.
 For children with myopia, certain lens designs such as MiSight 1-day contacts are specifically indicated for slowing progression.

 Myopia (nearsightedness) tends to progress during childhood.
 Higher myopia increases lifetime risk of conditions like retinal detachment and glaucoma.
-Myopia control uses treatments — orthokeratology, soft lenses, eye drops, or glasses — to slow that progression.
+Myopia management uses treatments — orthokeratology, soft lenses, eye drops, or glasses — to slow that progression.
 A comprehensive exam will tell us whether your child is a good candidate.

 Do you treat dry eye?